react-cross-platform/react-shop/README.md

 ## How to install

 1. Install [Yarn](https://yarnpkg.com/lang/en/docs/install/)
-1. Clone git project and `cd` to it
+1. Clone git project and `cd` to it with command `git clone https://github.com/ArtemSerga/react-shop.git && cd react-shop`
 1. Copy `.env.default` file to `.env` with command `cp .env.default .env`.
 This will be your local settings
 1. Install packages by running `yarn install`
 1. Start project with `yarn start`